 What is the OECD automatic exchange of information (AEOI) and Common Reporting Standard?

-AEOI and the Common Reporting Standard were developed by the 34 member states of the Organization for Economic Cooperation and Development via its permanent "Global Tax Forum".
+The Common Reporting Standard and Automatic Exchange of Information (AEOI) were developed by the 34 member states of the Organization for Economic Cooperation and Development via its permanent "Global Tax Forum".
 The framework follows the USA FATCA model.
-AEOI was designed to help combat cross border tax evasion by automatically reporting information of accounts held with Financial Institutions including balances, income and gains of all kinds for the year to domestic tax authorities.
+AEOI was designed to help combat cross border tax evasion by individuals who were not reporting and paying applicable taxes on assets held through non-domestic (i.e. "offshore") financial institutions whether these assets are held in the name of the individual or through certain offshore entities such as companies, trusts, foundations, partnerships and similar.
+It is primarily focused on individuals and "passive" income (i.e. dividends, interest, capital gains, etc.).
 The framework is titled the Standard for Automatic Exchange of Financial Account Information in Tax Matters or more commonly referred to as the Common Reporting Standard and covers reporting obligations, due diligence and exemption.

 Common Reporting Standard (CRS) Highlights